 A little bit of nervousness is a good thing – it keeps us alert and makes sure that we put in a little bit extra effort.
 But you shouldn’t stress too much.
-One easy way to feel confident with your exam summary, and improve it at the same time, is by using the massive amount of resources available online.
+One easy way to feel confident with your exam summary, and improve it at the same time, is by using the massive amount of free resources available online.

 A quick reminder – the priestly 11 (almost) never change

 Before we get to where to find the online law notes, and how to use them, I want to provide a short reminder – the laws that make up almost all of the priestly eleven subjects were created a long time ago.
 This means that even notes that are a few years old can be very useful.

 Of course, you need to watch out for a few things, including:

 - Areas of law that have been overhauled by legislation.
 For example, the introduction of the uniform evidence laws.